 In Future Police Urashiman the protagonist Ryuu is hilarious about an deli offering original spaghetti.
 Sadly it's only for upper class g-men.

 In Psycho Pass, 99% of Japan's food in 2113 is artificial.
 It is also all produced in one place, which allows Makishima the chance to destroy Japan's food supply, in order to create societal collapse to make the Sibyl System irrelevant.

-"Munce" is the staple diet of Mega-City One citizens in Judge Dredd comics.
+"Munce" is the staple diet of Mega-City One citizens.
 It's a kind of high-protein plant, usually highly processed by the time it gets to the consumers because it happens to look like a human head.
 Sometimes munce is even made out of dead humans.

 The Treen from Dan Dare have food baths, of all things.

 Transmetropolitan has human meat come from "bastards," cloned humans grown without neural tissue, here the central product of a growing restaurant chain.
 And a lot of the food is produced by "Makers".

 In Alien the crew eats synthetic "food" which resembles spaghetti or cabbage.
 In the movie, there is not much talk of what it is actually made of.
 In the novelization however, Parker says something to the effect of "Why would you care what it's made of?
 It's food now." - and it's strongly implied that the "robochef" actually uses the crew's waste to produce the meals.